yhfudev/ArduinoMenuSystem/README.md

 ## Contribution

-If you'd like to contribute to `arduino-menusystem`, please submit a pull-request.
+If you'd like to contribute to `MenuSystem`, please submit a pull-request.

-## Donate

-* Bitcoin:  1D4MBvrR9w4yVEHvQbzM8WAuJjDdzp7trA
-* Ethereum: 0x75804bb16c8177D919ea54a35980c9202F294A10

 ## Changelog

+**3.1.0 - 17-02-2020**

+* port to PC
+* remove MenuSystem.cpp and use single MenuSystem.h
+* add NumericDisplayMenuItem, TextEditMenuItem, ToggleMenuItem

 **3.0.0 - 24-08-2017**